pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![Synch Status Screen](/images/sat23.png)

 The Synch Status screen will now show the progress of synching the repositories to Satellite.
 Since this is the first time you are synching content, it will take a bit of time to complete.
 You will likely want to look at creating a synch plan to schedule synchronizing content during times where your network traffic is less.
+When a repository has completed synching, you will see a message next to the repo that says Synching Complete.
+Note: for a lab practice run, you may want to only synch content for RHEL 7 or 8 and not both.

 ![Synch Status Screen in action](/images/sat24.png)